theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/managing-and-executing-transactions-the-class-transaction.md

 Plant: 1000
 ```

+Output:

+![Call-Transaction-003](/img/content/Call-Transaction-003.png){:class="img-responsive"  }

 {: .box-note }
 **Note**: If you only want to execute a single transaction without adding several batch steps, simply set the property *TCode* and execute the transaction.

-The screenshot below shows the sample program in action.

-![Call-Transaction-003](/img/content/Call-Transaction-003.png){:class="img-responsive"  }

 ### Background Processing (Batch Input)